jesstytam/specieshindex/README.md

 #> [1] "a_long_string"
 ```

-You can then load it to your environment without having the secret key
+You can then load it to your environment as follows:
-in your script or console as follows:

 ``` r
 apikey <- Sys.getenv("scopus_api_key")